 Does Tea Go Bad?

 An utmost prevalent question — can tea go bad?
 Our answer is always — yes, it most certainly can!
 Of course, this is not in the same way that food spoils.
-To clarify, your tea leaves won't give you food poisoning or be visibly covered in mold.
-However, storing loose tea leaves past their expiry date will most likely result in a bland brew with zero taste and void of any tea benefits.
+To clarify, your tea leaves won't give you food poisoning or get covered in mold.
+However, storing loose tea leaves past their expiry date will likely result in a bland brew with zero taste and void of any tea benefits.